jychengmri/ge_to_ismrmrd/README.md

 Orchestra conversion tools

+## TODO

+1. Use ISMRMRD library to help with the format of the XML rather than custom XML + stylesheet.

+1. Support reading ScanArchive data

+1. Option to directly compile ISMRMRD files in rather than compile separate libraries and link.

 ## To build and install the tools to convert GE raw files into ISMRMRD files:

 1. Obtain the ISMRMRD source code: